JLiangWaterloo/sat/README.md

 Input: A dimacs file (optional).

 Output: Two GraphViz graphs which show the mapping of variables and the mapping of either to their community respectively.
 If no file was given, the script will prompt to user to enter the desired number of variables, clauses, communities, and quality of communities.
 Will also have to choose to either build a detailed version of graph which uses a lot more time or not.
+Can also choose the output file format.
 Now has the option to use UbiGraph as well.
 To use UbiGraph, its server must be started first.
 To do that, run the following command from the 'sat' folder: UbiGraph-alpha-0.2.4-Linux64-Ubuntu-8.04/bin/ubigraph_server &.

 Example: ./CommunityGraper ../Benchmarks/toybox.dimacs graphviz n